StockSharp/doc/en/topics/Designer_Export_strategies.md

   - scheme - export the scheme as is.
 The **Standalone** mode is required for schemes that use their own elements or indicators.
 In this case, all inner elements will be exported within the strategy diagram.
   - code - convert the scheme into C# code.
-  - file (assembly) - compile the scheme into a DLL.
-Suitable if you need to keep the scheme confidential.
+  - DLL - compile the scheme into a DLL.
+Suitable if you need to keep the code confidential.

 - for [code](Designer_Creating_strategy_from_code.md):